ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endhighlight %}

-We run it 1000 times and measure the executioon time:
+We run it 1000 times and measure the execution time:

 {% highlight python %}
 {% raw %}